⚠️ This AI-generated report synthesizes publicly available information. AI can make mistakes. Please double check information in this report.

 Experiences

-Theme parks, resorts, cruises, and consumer products licensing.
+Theme parks, resorts, cruise lines, and consumer products.

 🎯 WHY THIS MATTERS